Dropping the Ballast

 The People of the Secret.
 E. Scott

-But with the advent of Quaternity also came the new challenge: to transcend the rational mentality and strive to access a higher and fuller form of cognition.
+With the advent of Quaternity came a new challenge: to transcend the purely rational mind and strive for a higher, more complete form of cognition.

-This “game” is not only an instrument to facilitate this new transition towards a change in the way we perceive reality, but it is also simply reflecting a large-scale event that is taking shape in our habitat and in the Cosmos itself.
-It is probably not the only instrument; the paths are apparently diverse but the goal is the same.
-Change will happen, for the alternative that remains is bleak and has to do with extinction or subservience to lower forces that do not wish this transition to take place.
+This game is not only a tool to facilitate this transition toward a new way of perceiving reality, but it also reflects a larger shift unfolding both within our habitat and in the Cosmos itself.
+It is likely not the only instrument—there may be many paths, but the destination remains the same.
+Change is inevitable, for the alternative is bleak: stagnation, extinction, or subjugation to lower forces that resist this transformation.

 “At every stage man has to abandon the safe, the reliable, and —for his present moment— the most advanced.
 At every stage he has to struggle with the negative force of inertia.
 He has to overcome a mental obstacle just as he once had to overcome biological obstacles.
 If he succeeds, he learns more, understands more, comes nearer to participation”.